dreger/audaciousfox.net/_posts/articles/2016-02-18-firewatch.md

 I believe reviews should be upfront about their recommendations, so here it is: you should buy and play _Firewatch_.
 Even if walkabout adventure games don't interest you, Panic and Campo Santo have produced a combination of gameplay and presentation that you've likely never seen before in any other game.

-In a world of Triple-A titles and blockbuster marketing campaigns, _Firewatch_, which seems to relish its normalcy, isn't just rare, it's respite.
+In an industry of Triple-A titles and blockbuster marketing campaigns, _Firewatch_, which seems to relish its normalcy, isn't just rare, it's respite.

 ## Visuals and Voice acting